CobiontID/CobiontID.github.io/README.md

 - "Unique_15mers": Number of unique 15-mers per base pair (illustrates sequence diversity)
 - "Is_Connected": Presence of at least one Hi-C connection to another scaffold (absence of connections can indicate contamination)
 - "Connections_Base": Number of Hi-C connections per base pair
+- "Coverage": For Hifiasm contigs, coverage estimates can also be displayed (not shown for scaffold example above).

 #### Read tetranucleotide visualisation for _Hylocomiadelphus triquetrus_